Data protection solicitors

 What is the general data protection regulation?

-The General Data Protection Regulation (GDPR) was introduced in May 2018 replacing the Data Protection Directive 95/46/EC.
+The GDPR was introduced in May 2018 replacing the Data Protection Directive 95/46/EC.
 It is an EU law (all members of the EU have to comply with it) offering much greater protection to the personal data of individuals, providing data subjects with greater rights and organisations facing harsher penalties if they failed to comply with the new law.

 It was in particular the size of the penalties that could be imposed under GDPR and the complexities of gdpr compliance that caused organisations and their lawyers to sit up and (in many cases) scramble to become compliant ahead of GDPR coming into force.